magpylib/magpylib/docs/_pages/user_guide/docs/docs_styles.md

 2. An **individual style** can be defined at object level.
 If the object is a [Collection](guide-docs-classes-collections) it will apply its color to all children.
 3. Finally, styles that are defined in the `show` function call will override all other settings.
 This is referred to as **local style override**.

-The following section describe these styling options and how to customize them.
+The following sections describe these styling options and how to customize them.

 (guide-graphic-styles-default)=
 ## Default style